A refined Gallai-Edmonds structure theorem for weighted matching polynomials: Gallai-Edmonds Structure Theorem

-If $c:i_1\to i_k$ is a $0$-path at $\theta$ then all the infinities along the path $c$ in $T_G^{i_1}$ come from a zero inside the same path $c$.
-There is also one extra zero which does not have an associated infinity, and for this reason must be at the root of $T_G^{i_1}$.
-As a consequence, $i_1$ is in $0_{\theta,G}$.
-The same reasoning for the reverse path implies that $i_k$ is also in $0_{\theta,G}$.
+If the path $c$ satisfies $m_\theta(G)-m_\theta(G\setminus c)=1$, then, by the same reasoning above, all the infinities along the sub-paths of the path $c$ in $T_G^{i_1}$ come from a zero inside the same path $c$.
+But there is also one extra zero which does not have a corresponding infinity.
+Since the extra zero does not have a corresponding infinity, by the observation above, it must be at the root of the path tree $T_G^{i_1}$.
+This implies that $i_1$ is in $0_{\theta,G}$.
+The same reasoning for the reverse path $-c$ implies that $i_m$ is also in $0_{\theta,G}$. \end{proof}

-Observe that except for a finite number of times, namely those that are a zero for a matching polynomial of a subgraph, there are only plus and minus signs for all subtrees of every path tree.
+Observe that except for a finite number of times $\theta$, namely those that are a zero of a matching polynomial of a subgraph of the graph $G$, there are only plus and minus signs for all subtrees of the path tree $T^i_G$.
 Consider a time $\theta$ with this property.
-In this case, there is an interpretation for the number of plus signs along the path $c:i_1\to i_k$ in the path tree $T_G^{i_1}$.
+In this case, there is also an interpretation for the number of plus signs along the sub-paths of the path $c:i=i_1\to i_k$ in the path tree $T^i_G$.